hwyschka/literature/LIST.md

   **The Asymptotic p-Poisson Equation as p → ∞ in Carnot-Caratheodory Spaces**

 * *Chada, Neil K. and Herbert, Philip J.*
   **The Stochatic Steepest Descent Method for Robust Optimization in Banach Spaces**

-* *Costanzo, S., Sayadi, T., Fosas de Pando, M., Schmid, P.J. and Frey, P.*
-  **Parallel-in-time adjoint-based optimization – application to unsteady incompressible flows**

 * *Deckelnick, Klaus, Herbert, Philip and Hinze, Michael*
   **Convergence of a steepest descent algorithm in shape optimisation using W 1,∞ functions**
   *{deckelnick2023a}*

 * *Deckelnick, Klaus, Herbert, Philip and Hinze, Michael*
-  **Shape Optimisation in the W 1,∞ Topology With The ADMM Algorithm**
+  **PDE constrained shape optimisation with first-order and Newton-type methods in the W 1,∞ topology**
   *{deckelnick2023}*

-* *Dick, Thomas, Gauger, Nicolas R. and Schmidt, Stephan*
-  **Combining Sobolev Smoothing with Parameterized Shape Optimization**
+  Title and paper got updated in dezember 23.
+Previously featured ADMM in title.

 * *Dolgopolik, M. V.*
   **Exact augmented Lagrangians for constrained optimization problems in Hilbert spaces II: Applications**

 * *Goldammer, Nico, Schulz, Volker H. and Welker, Kathrin*
   **A semiderivative approach for shape optimization problems constrained by variational inequalities**

-* *Heid, Pascal*
-  **A Damped Kacanov Scheme for the Numerical Solution of a Relaxed p(x)-Poisson Equation**

 * *Herbert, Philip J., Pinzon Escobar, Jose A. and Siebenborn, Martin*
   **Shape optimization in W 1,∞ with geometric constraints: a study in distributed-memory systems**